 "That's mean.
 What does outrageous mean, mama?
 And what did you do?"

-At hearing her ask about what I did that was so outrageous, I instantly decided to change the topic so she would get distracted away from her question.
+Upon hearing her ask about what I did that was so outrageous, I instantly decided to change the topic.

 "Outrageous is something so bad that people become angry upon learning what that was."